Chapter 15.15

 “Violation” means the failure of a structure or other development to be fully compliant with the community’s floodplain management regulations.
 A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required in 44 CFR 60.3(b)(5), (c)(4), (c)(10), (d)(3), (e)(2), (e)(4), or (e)(5) is presumed to be in violation until such time as that documentation is provided.

-“Water dependent” means a structure for commerce or industry that cannot exist in any other location and is dependent on the water by reason of the intrinsic nature of its operations.
+“Water-dependent use” means a structure for commerce or industry that requires direct contact with the water and cannot exist in any other location and is dependent on the water by reason of the intrinsic nature of its operations.
+Ferry terminals and public fishing piers are examples of water-dependent uses.
+Residential development is not a water-dependent use.
 [Ord.
-5-19 § 2 (App.
+8-24 § 3 (Appx.
 A)]

-(2) Basis for Establishing the Areas of Special Flood Hazard.
-The areas of special flood hazard identified by the Federal Insurance Administration in a scientific and engineering report entitled “The Flood Insurance Study for Jefferson County, Washington, and Incorporated Areas” dated June 7, 2019, and any revisions thereto, with an accompanying flood insurance rate map (FIRM), and any revisions thereto, are hereby adopted by reference and declared to be a part of this chapter.
+(1) Basis for Establishing the Areas of Special Flood Hazard.
+The areas of special flood hazard identified by the Federal Insurance Administration in a scientific and engineering report entitled “The Flood Insurance Study for Jefferson County, Washington, and Incorporated Areas” dated June 7, 2019, and any revisions thereto, with an accompanying flood insurance rate map (“FIRM”), and any revisions thereto, are hereby adopted by reference and declared to be a part of this chapter.
 The flood insurance study and the FIRM are on file at Jefferson County department of community development (621 Sheridan Street, Port Townsend, Washington 98368).
-The best available information for flood hazard area identification as outlined in JCC 15.15.070(3)(b) shall be the basis for regulation until a new FIRM is issued that incorporates data utilized under JCC 15.15.070(3)(b).
+The best available information for flood hazard area identification as outlined in subsection (2) of this section shall be the basis for regulation until a new FIRM is issued that incorporates data utilized under subsection (2) of this section.

-(3) Changes to Special Flood Hazard Area.
-If a project will alter the BFE or boundaries of the SFHA, then the project proponent shall provide the community with engineering documentation and analysis regarding the proposed change.
-If the change to the BFE or boundaries of the SFHA would normally require a letter of map change, then the project proponent shall initiate, and receive approval of, a conditional letter of map revision (CLOMR) prior to approval of the development permit.
+(2) Changes to Special Flood Hazard Area.
+If a project will alter the base flood elevation (“BFE”) or boundaries of the special flood hazard area (“SPHA”) then the project proponent shall provide the county with engineering documentation and analysis regarding the proposed change.
+If the change to the BFE or boundaries of the SFHA would normally require a letter of map change, then the project proponent shall initiate, and receive approval of, a conditional letter of map revision (“CLOMR”) prior to approval of the development permit.
 The project shall be constructed in a manner consistent with the approved CLOMR.

-(4) Requirement to Submit New Technical Data.
-Within six months, notify FEMA of changes in the base flood elevation by submitting technical or scientific data, so that insurance rates and floodplain management requirements will be based on current data not currently found in this chapter, as required by 44 CFR 65.3.
+(3) Requirement to Submit New Technical Data.
+Within six months, the county shall notify the Federal Emergency Management Agency (“FEMA”) of changes in the base flood elevation by submitting technical or scientific data, so that insurance rates and floodplain management requirements will be based on current data not currently found in this chapter, as required by 44 CFR 65.3.

-(8) Warning and Disclaimer of Liability.
+(4) Warning and Disclaimer of Liability.
 The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
 Flood heights may be increased by manmade or natural causes.
 This chapter does not imply that land outside the areas of special flood hazards or uses permitted within such areas will be free from flooding or flood damages.
 This chapter shall not create liability on the part of Jefferson County, any officer or employee thereof, or the Federal Insurance Administration for any flood damages that result from reliance on this chapter or any administrative decision lawfully made hereunder.
 [Ord.
-5-19 § 2 (App.
+8-24 § 3 (Appx.
 A)]

-(2) Designation of the Local Administrator.
-The Jefferson County development services manager is hereby appointed to administer and implement this chapter by granting or denying development permit applications in accordance with its provisions.
+(1) Designation of Floodplain Administrator.
+The Jefferson County community development director is hereby appointed to administer, enforce and implement this chapter by granting or denying development permit applications in accordance with its provisions.
+The community development director may appoint a designee to implement the standards of this chapter.
+The person appointed shall be known as the “floodplain administrator” for purposes of this chapter.

-(3) Duties and Responsibilities of the Local Administrator.
-Duties of the development services manager shall include, but not be limited to:
+(2) Duties and Responsibilities of the Floodplain Administrator.
+Duties of the floodplain administrator shall include, but not be limited to:

 (a) Permit Review.

-(i) Where base flood elevation data is provided through the flood insurance study, FIRM, or required as in subsection (3)(b) of this section, obtain and record the actual (as-built) elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.
-Recorded on a current elevation certificate with Section B completed by the local official.
+(i) Where base flood elevation data is provided through the flood insurance study, FIRM, or required as in subsection (2)(b) of this section, the floodplain administrator shall obtain and record the actual (as-built) elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.
+The information shall be recorded on a current elevation certificate with Section B completed by the floodplain administrator.

 (A) Obtain and record the elevation (in relation to mean sea level) to which the structure was floodproofed.